 To combat grime, you can clean your devices every so often, but like anything else, there’s a right and a wrong way to do this.

-In this piece, we’ll share with you some handy tips for cleaning your Apple devices safely so you don’t accidentally damage them.
+In this piece, we’ll share with you some handy tips for cleaning your Mac and other Apple devices safely so you don’t accidentally damage them.

 The gross realities of every day device usage